Why We Chose The Batteries That We Use

 When it comes to lead-acid, quality matters.
 Mountain View Solar uses DEKA/East Penn lead acid batteries, which are American Made using a sustainable manufacturing process.
 Most of the lead in DEKA’s new lead batteries is recycled from old lead batteries.

 The lead batteries that we use are of the deep cycle variety, meaning they are built with thicker plates to withstand heavier use.
 Compared to a typical starting battery, they are much more robust and capable when drawn down repeatedly.
 Additionally, they are sealed or SLA type lead-acid.
-We do not install flooded batteries which emit dangerous gases and can leak caustic acid.
+We do not install flooded batteries which emit dangerous gases and can leak acid.